Masquerade ball: History

 A standard item of masquerade dress was a "Vandyke", improvised on the costumes worn in the portraits of Van Dyck: Gainsborough's Blue Boy is the most familiar example, and a reminder of the later 18th-century popularity in England for portraits in fancy dress.

-Throughout the century, masquerade dances became popular in Colonial America.
-Its prominence did not go unchallenged; a significant anti-masquerade movement grew alongside the balls themselves.
+Throughout the century, it is thought that masquerade dances became popular in Colonial America, however, portraits featured the subjects dressed as if they were attendees, but evidence is scant, according to Jennifer Van Horn, that colonials in North Americans actually had the events.
+Its prominence in England did not go unchallenged; a significant anti-masquerade movement grew alongside the balls themselves.
 The anti-masquerade writers (among them such notables as Samuel Richardson) held that the events encouraged immorality and "foreign influence".
 While they were sometimes able to persuade authorities to their views, particularly after the Lisbon earthquake of 1755, enforcement of measures designed to end masquerades was at best desultory, and the masquerades went on as semi-private "subscriptions".
 In the 1770s, fashionable Londoners went to the masquerades organized by Teresa Cornelys at Carlisle House in Soho Square, and later to the Pantheon.

 Masquerade balls were sometimes set as a game among the guests.
 The masked guests were supposedly dressed so as to be unidentifiable.
 This would create a type of game to see if a guest could determine each other's identities.
 This added a humorous effect to many masquerades and enabled a more enjoyable version of typical balls.

 One of the most noted masquerade balls of the 20th century was that held at Palazzo Labia in Venice on 3 September 1951, hosted by Carlos de Beistegui.
 It was dubbed "the party of the century".

 Another famous ball was The Black and White Ball.
 It held on November 28, 1966, at the Plaza Hotel in New York City.
 Hosted by author Truman Capote, the ball was in honor of the Washington Post publisher Katharine Graham.